 6 Myths About Mouthwash That Might Be Hurting Your Health

-Mouthwash can help keep your gums and teeth healthy but only if you use them properly.
-We’ve got expert tips on boosting the benefits of mouth rinses
+Mouthwash can help keep your gums and teeth healthy, but only if you use them properly.
+Here are expert tips on reaping the benefits of mouth rinses

 Rinse, gargle, spit